4 Shocking Statistics About Women, Work & Money

-We should not, SHOULD NOT, feel less than when it comes to money.
+Ladies, stop feeling less than when it comes to money.

-You guys, even as I searched Unsplash for an image to include in this article, it was so obvious.
-This was the only image I could find of a woman and money.
-A woman holding up, what, maybe $125?!
-When I searched for "men and money," hundreds of images flooded my screen, images with men holding stacks of cash, men in suits standing confidently next to expensive cars, wearing luxury watches.
+And yet when searching "men and money," hundreds of images flooded my screen, images with men holding stacks of cash, men in suits standing confidently next to expensive cars, wearing luxury watches.